-Reflecting on the teachings of Jesus Christ in our daily lives.

-- Seeing all children as individuals, helping them to reach their potential whilst developing their self-esteem, confidence and independence as God intended. - Helping children to become caring and responsible citizens. - Fostering a lasting love of learning through creative teaching. - Continue to strengthen a close partnership with parents, church, governors and the local community. - Modelling the school's Christian values including: - Love, Friendship, Kindness, Truth and Hope. - As well as developing an understanding of the Church of England's Vision for Education values of: Hope, Dignity, Community and Wisdom and how they link to our own school values.
+- \ Reflecting on the teachings of Jesus Christ in our daily lives. - Seeing all children as individuals, helping them to reach their potential whilst developing their self-esteem, confidence and independence as God intended. - ❖ Helping children to become caring and responsible citizens. - ❖ Fostering a lasting love of learning through creative teaching. - Continue to strengthen a close partnership with parents, church, governors and the local community. - Modelling the school's Christian values: - Confidence - Determination - o Faith - Friendship - Respect - Developing an understanding of the Church of England's Vision for Education values of: Hope, Dignity, Community and Wisdom and how they link to our own school values.